-Eviction of a Kāinga Ora customer due to their behavior has always been a very rare occurrence.
-An eviction occurs when a landlord successfully makes an application to the Tenancy Tribunal to terminate a tenancy and a court bailiff takes possession of the property, after a person or persons refuse to leave.
+Ending a tenancy is considered a last resort and eviction has always been a very rare occurrence.
+An eviction occurs when a landlord successfully makes an application to the Tenancy Tribunal to end a tenancy and a court bailiff takes possession of the property, after a person or persons refuse to leave.
 Kāinga Ora does not have a specific policy for evicting tenants.
+I am therefore refusing your request under section 18(e) of the Act as the document alleged to contain the information requested does not exist.

-I am therefore refusing your request of 15 November 2021 under section 18(e) of the Act as the information requested does not exist.
-Current Kāinga Ora policies reflect the focus on sustaining tenancies.
-In response to your request of 22 January 2022, I am providing copies of two of the current Sustaining Tenancies internal policies.
+Current Kāinga Ora policies reflect the focus on sustaining tenancies and refer to ending a tenancy (not through the eviction process as outlined above).
+I am providing copies of two of the current Sustaining Tenancies internal policies for your information.
 These policies, which I attach as appendices are: